 Used to gain public comment/input on matters which have an effect on the citizens of that locality as a whole, such as budgets, land uses, and zoning changes.
 Since legislative acts do not trigger constitutional due process rights, legislative public hearings are generally subject to fewer procedural requirements than quasi-judicial public hearings.

-Unlike Legislative Hearing which affect the general public, here the rights of specific identifiable parties are involved for matters such as variances, permits, and site-specific matters.
+Unlike Legislative Hearing which affects the general public, here the rights of specific identifiable parties are involved for matters such as variances, permits, and site-specific matters.
 The decisions made as a result of quasi-judicial hearings should be, and in some circumstances must be, based upon and supported by the “record” developed at the hearing.
 Quasi-judicial hearings have specific appeal rights to any person who wishes to appeal the decision(s) made.
 There may be judicial rights also available, but these are not addressed herein.